Nate Smith

 He is a member of the Texas Music Educators Association, where he has previously served as the Region 18 Band Division Chair, a member of the Texas Bandmasters Association, the International Tuba and Euphonium Association, Alpha Chi Honor Society, Pi Kappa Lambda Music Honor Society, Golden Key Honor Society, and Kappa Kappa Psi National Honorary Fraternity for College Bands.
 Most recently, Mr. Smith earned his Master’s Degree from Lamar University in Educational Leadership.

 In his free time, Mr. Smith enjoys hunting and fishing, watching Spurs basketball, playing video games, and enjoying time with his family.
-He has been married to his wife, Alyssa, for 19 years.
-She is going into her 21st year of teaching and currently is the Dyslexia Specialist at Sunfield Elementary, also in Hays CISD.
-Mr. and Mrs. Smith have a beautiful daughter, Adalyn, who will be turning 13 this September and plays the French Horn in the Chapa Middle School Band.
-The Smith family lives on 3 acres just outside of Lockhart, along with their dogs, Savana and Ozzy.
+He has been married to his wife, Alyssa, for 21 years.
+She is going into her 24th year of teaching and currently is the Dyslexia Specialist at Sunfield Elementary, also in Hays CISD.
+Mr. and Mrs. Smith have a beautiful daughter, Adalyn, who will be turning 15 this September and plays the French Horn in the Lobo Band.
+The Smith family lives on 3 acres just outside of Lockhart, along with their dogs, Savana, Ozzy, and Millie.

 Associate Director of Bands